TaiE64/KUKA_ObsAvoid_APF/README.md

-## Kuka Robotic Arm's Obstacle Avoidance by Artificial Potential Field
+## Path Planning and Obstacle Avoidance for Kuka Robotic Arm using Artificial Potential Field

 ### Introduction
 This project implements obstacle avoidance for a **Kuka robotic arm** using the **Artificial Potential Field (APF) method**.
 The simulation is conducted in **PyBullet**, and point cloud data is processed using **Open3D**.